yazdipour/OmnivoreQL/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Star History

 Check out our growth in the community:

-## Star History

 [![Star History Chart](https://api.star-history.com/svg?repos=yazdipour/OmnivoreQL&type=Date)](https://star-history.com/#yazdipour/OmnivoreQL&Date)